7 Ways Baking Soda Can Keep Your Dog (And Your House) Clean

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 When it comes to grooming your dog, there are a million products to choose from.
-But if you're concerned about the chemicals in these products, you may want to try good old fashioned baking soda.
-Yep, this pantry staple is great for natural dog grooming, from brushing your dog's teeth to giving them a bath.
+But if you’re concerned about the chemicals in these products or you’re running low and looking for a quick replacement, you may want to try good old-fashioned baking soda.
+It might sound too good to be true, but this pantry staple is great for natural dog grooming, from brushing your dog’s teeth to giving them a bath.
 Here are seven ways baking soda can keep your dog (and your home) feeling fresh.

 For healthy teeth and gums, dip a damp, soft brush in baking soda and gently brush your dog’s pearly whites.
 For the best dog dental hygiene, brush two to three times a week to help keep tartar buildup in check.
 You can also keep your pup’s breath fresh by rinsing their mouth regularly with a solution of 1/2 teaspoon salt and 1 teaspoon baking soda in 1 cup of warm water.